klavinslab/aquaverse/docs/protocol_developer/table.md

     style="max-width: 400px"
     width="100%">

-Note the blue highlight around the destination item cells — this indicates that the cells are checkable.
+Note the light blue highlights around the destination item cells.
+This indicates that the cells are checkable.
 Once clicked, the checkable cells turn solid blue.

 Two other important tabling methods are `input_collection` and `output_collection`.
 These methods work exactly like `input_item` and `output_item`, except they are intended for use when the input or output of the `Operation` is a `Collection`.